Mir-30 microRNA precursor

 miR-30 microRNA precursor is a small non-coding RNA that regulates gene expression.
-Animal microRNAs are transcribed as pri-miRNA (primary miRNA) of varying length which in turns are processed in the nucleus by Drosha into ~70 nucleotide stem-loop precursor called pre-miRNA (precursor miRNA) and subsequently processed by the Dicer enzyme to give a mature ~22 nucleotide product.
+Animal microRNAs are transcribed as pri-miRNA (primary miRNA) of varying length which in turn are processed in the nucleus by Drosha into ~70 nucleotide stem-loop precursor called pre-miRNA (precursor miRNA) and subsequently processed by the Dicer enzyme to give a mature ~22 nucleotide product.
 In this case the mature sequence comes from both the 3' (miR-30) and 5' (mir-97-6) arms of the precursor.
 The products are thought to have regulatory roles through complementarity to mRNA.